lucyb/weatherstation/README.md

 The highlighted area in the bottom part represents data that are not usable and shown in the main graph.
 The right area in the bottom part, close to the highlighted one, is what is shown expanded in the main graph.

 The x-axis represents the timestamp with 5-minute resolution whereas the y-axis stands for the temperatures in Celcius.
-There is the option to output daily or weekly data or all the available data from the date of ___?
-2018.
+There is the option to output daily or weekly data or all the available data collected so far.

 The present graph represents monitored data from one sensor in the house.
 Measurements are taken 12 times within the hour, i.e. every 5 minutes.